fb icon myAcc icon

 Certification

 The curriculum for the certificate and AAS programs meets the instruction criteria of various software and hardware vendors.
-Testing services are provided on campus for many network administration certifications, including CompTIA, A+, Network+, Security+, Microsoft MCP, Microsoft MCSA and Cisco CCENT.
+Testing services are provided on campus for various industry certifications from CompTIA, Amazon, Cisco, and Microsoft.

 Student Resources & Added Value

-Students enrolled in the Network Administration & Cybersecurity programs receive access to valuable learning resources, including:
+Students enrolled in the Information Technology & Cybersecurity programs receive access to valuable learning resources, including:

 • Azure for Students, allowing access to professional software and technical tools